piotrmac0/JS_Slider/README.md

 # JS_Slider
- Slider with testimonials created with Swiper.js
+ Slider created in HTML,CSS, JS with testimonials default created with Swiper.js.
+You can see live demo here: https://piotrmac0.github.io/JS_Slider/